jorendorff/gc-in-50-lines/README.md

         return p;
     }

-We're sitting at about 48 lines right now, which means we're not done.
+We&rsquo;re sitting at about 48 lines right now, which means we&rsquo;re not done.
 I suppose we could add some documentation.

     // gc.cpp - A simplistic GC in 50 lines of code (use init_heap, allocate, and root)

-There's still one lovely little bug in here, which is that if you allocate an object, then try to allocate another object, the second allocation fails!
+There&rsquo;s still one lovely little bug in here, which is that if you allocate an object, then try to allocate another object, the second allocation fails!

 ==> Why?
 How can we fix that?